Saucon Valley Country Club: Events hosted

 The USGA has held eight national tournaments at Saucon Valley Country Club's Old Course.
 The first USGA event played at Saucon Valley was the 1951 U.S. Amateur, which was won by future PGA Tour player Billy Maxwell.
 In 1983, the Old Course hosted the U.S. Junior Amateur; it was won by Tim Straub.
 Four years later, John Richardson won the U.S. Senior Amateur at the club.

 Saucon Valley hosted its first U.S. Senior Open, a major championship on the Senior PGA Tour (now known as the PGA Tour Champions), in 1992.
 With a four-day total score of 275 (nine-under-par), Larry Laoretti won the tournament by four strokes over Dave Stockton.
 The U.S. Senior Open returned to Saucon Valley in 2000, when Hale Irwin won the event by three strokes; his total score of 267 (17-under-par) broke the tournament's scoring record.
 In July 2009, Saucon Valley hosted the U.S. Women's Open, a major championship on the Ladies Professional Golf Association (LPGA) Tour.
 South Korean Eun-Hee Ji made a 20-foot birdie putt on the last hole of the tournament to win by one stroke.
 The course received a positive reception from players following the U.S. Women's Open.
 The Old and Weyhill Courses hosted the U.S. Mid-Amateur in 2014.
 Both courses were used for the stroke play part of the competition, while the 64-man match play was held on the Old Course.
 Scott Harvey was the tournament's champion.
 Saucon Valley became the first club to host the U.S. Senior Open for a third time in 2022.
 Pádraig Harrington posted a one-stroke victory over Steve Stricker.
+Four years later, the Old Course hosted a second U.S. Junior Amateur, with Noah Maclauchlan the champion.

 The club serves as the site of home matches for the golf team of Lehigh University, the college attended by Eugene Grace, the president of Bethlehem Steel when Saucon Valley Country Club was founded.
 On four occasions—1996, 2003, 2008, and 2013—Saucon Valley hosted the men's golf championship of Lehigh's athletic conference, the Patriot League, which Lehigh won in 2013.
 The Old Course has also played host to the Pennsylvania Amateur Championship twice, in 2008 and 2013.